lurchmath/fic-experiment/README.md

 ## How to get started

  1. Clone this repo
+ 2. Install dependencies with `npm install`
- 2. Run tests with `npm test`
+ 3. Run tests with `npm test`
- 3. Honestly there's not anything else to do yet
+ 4. Honestly there's not anything else to do yet

 The tests use [mocha](https://mochajs.org/) and [expect.js](https://github.com/Automattic/expect.js).